devlinih/devlin-ihmacs/README.md

 - Minibuffer input.
 As a consequence, many features such as `M-x` (`execute-extended-command`) are missing.
-In addition, commands for switching buffer cycle through buffers rather than interactively asking the user for a buffer to switch through.
+In addition, commands for switching buffer cycle through buffers rather than interactively asking the user for a buffer to switch to.

 - Minor modes